Stop Criticizing; speak your mind

 How can I stop being so critical? by Paul Lohkamp, ACSW, LCSW

-[This article summarizes some of the key principles or tools that I use in marital therapy.]
+[This article summarizes some of the key principles or tools that I use in marital and family therapy.]

-When we want to create a situation or climate of intimacy or learning, we try to avoid criticizing.
+When we want to create a climate or situation of intimacy or learning, we try to avoid criticizing.
 That is

 especially hard for someone who may have grown up with critical parents.
 If you have little experience with

 You may want to practice “speaking your mind from your heart.”